-15 (adapted from ISO Standard 31000:2009 Risk management - Principles and guidelines)
+&lt;sup>9 (adapted from ISO Standard 31000:2009 Risk management - Principles and guidelines)

-- Vessel requesting access to the port for the first time, - The vessel has not been controlled by the port competent authority in the last [3] months; - The vessel is suspected of not implementing applicable ICCAT provisions on VMS; - Information submitted in the AREP is incomplete or inaccurate; - Analysis of the ICCAT records16, password protected, or obtained on request from the Secretariat, indicates that the vessel has been denied port entry by another port State/CPC; and, - Any other information obtained from any other source or inspection reports that have already been submitted to ICCAT or any other international/regional organisation such as Interpol, and other RFMOs or Regional Fisheries Bodies (RFBs), that clearly indicated a possibility that the vessel has engaged in IUU activities.
+- Analysis of the ICCAT records , password protected, or obtained on request from the Secretariat, indicates that the vessel has been denied port entry by another port State/CPC; and, - Any other information obtained from any other source or inspection reports that have already been submitted to ICCAT or any other international/regional organisation such as Interpol, and other RFMOs or Regional Fisheries Bodies (RFBs), that clearly indicated a possibility that the vessel has engaged in IUU activities.

-The decision to inspect a vessel may also be determined from information or a request received from another port State/CPC or RFMO17.
+The decision to inspect a vessel may also be determined from information or a request received from another port State/CPC or RFMO.